British Army during the Victorian Era: Medical service

 It was not until 1873 that military doctors were transferred to the Army Medical Department, which represented a significant step toward a centralized and more professional medical service.
 In the following decades, the care of wounded and sick soldiers improved significantly.
 The campaigns of the 1870s and 1880s highlighted the dedication and bravery of medical personnel in the field, such as surgeon Reynolds, who worked under fire at Rorke's Drift, and Corporal J. J. Farmer, who continued to care for the wounded at Majuba even after suffering gunshot wounds to both arms.
-Medics were increasingly found in forward positions, and their role became increasingly important to the operational effectiveness of the army.
+Medics were increasingly found in forward positions, and their role became more important to the operational effectiveness of the army.

 After the Egyptian campaign, a parliamentary commission recommended merging the Army Medical Department and the Army Hospital Corps into a single organization.
 Although this reform initially met with resistance, it was finally implemented in June 1898 with the establishment of the Royal Army Medical Corps (RAMC) by royal decree.
 The RAMC was first deployed during Kitchener's Sudan campaign and played a central role in providing medical care during the Boer War.
 Despite initial staff shortages—850 officers, forty non-commissioned officers, 240 sergeants, and 2,000 other soldiers were sent to South Africa—these numbers quickly proved insufficient given the scale of the conflict.
 The army supplemented its resources with 700 civilian surgeons, and by the end of the war, a total of 8,500 RAMC personnel and 800 volunteer nurses had served in the field.

 The RAMC's capacity grew significantly during the Boer War, mobilizing an extensive medical infrastructure: 151 staff and regimental companies, nineteen medical companies, twenty-eight field hospitals, five stationary hospitals, sixteen general hospitals, three hospital trains, two hospital ships, and five supply depots, which were further reinforced by local South African volunteer units.
 By the end of the Victorian era, the British Army's medical service had transformed from a loosely organized and often inadequate system into a large, professional, and increasingly effective organization capable of supporting the army's worldwide operations and meeting the demands of modern warfare.